 - 5.1 These are required for specific purposes and are a means of building up funds to meet known or predicted liabilities.
 By nature, these reserve balances do not have minimum and maximum thresholds.
 Creation of such reserves must be approved by the Head of Finance. - 5.2 Balances should be reasonable for the purpose held and must be used for the item for which they have been set aside.
-If circumstances arise to which the reserve is no longer required for its original purpose they will transfer to other earmarked reserves or the General Fund reserve, as agreed and approved by Cabinet. - 5.3 The authority follows best practice in that for each earmarked reserve, a clear protocol exists setting out: - The reason for/ purpose of the reserve; - How and when the reserve can be used; - Procedures for the reserves management and control; and - A process and timescale for review of the reserve to ensure continuing relevance and adequacy.
+If circumstances arise to which the reserve is no longer required for its original purpose, or no longer required at its current level, they will transfer to other earmarked reserves or the General Fund reserve, as agreed and approved by Cabinet. - 5.3 The authority follows best practice in that for each earmarked reserve, a clear protocol exists setting out: - The reason for / purpose of the reserve; - How and when the reserve can be used; - Procedures for the reserve's management and control; and - A process and timescale for review of the reserve to ensure continuing relevance and adequacy.